James White Retirement: Current, Former Patriots Show RB Love on Social Media

 One of the New England Patriots' most dependable and well-liked players is hanging up his cleats.

-Veteran running back James White announced his retirement Thursday on Instagram, ending an eight-year NFL career that included three Super Bowl titles and a Super Bowl LI MVP award.
+Veteran running back James White announced his retirement Thursday on Instagram, ending an eight-year NFL career that included three Super Bowl titles.
 After playing sparingly as a rookie in 2014, White carved out a role as Tom Brady's top pass-catching threat in the backfield while emerging as a team leader who was named captain multiple times.

 White had a very strong reputation in the Patriots' locker room, so it was no surprise that several of his former teammates showed him love on social media following his announcement Thursday.
 Here's a sampling, with more tributes likely to come: